Meshach Taylor: Television and film

 In 1977, Taylor moved to Los Angeles, where he crafted a gallery of memorable characters in film and on television, including his Emmy-nominated turn in the CBS sitcom Designing Women.
 Taylor played Anthony Bouvier, the deliveryman at the Sugarbaker interior design firm in Atlanta, Georgia.
 In 1989, he received an Emmy nomination for Outstanding Supporting Actor in a Comedy Series.
-In May 1981, the ninth season of M*A*S*H, he was seen as a corpsman in the final episode, "The Life You Save".
+In May 1981, in the ninth season finale of M*A*S*H, he was seen as a corpsman.
+Episode, "The Life You Save".

-After Designing Women ended, he was a series regular as plastic surgeon Sheldon Baylor on Dave's World (CBS) from 1993-1997, and had a recurring role as Alastair Wright, the history teacher turned school principal, on Nickelodeon's sitcom, Ned's Declassified School Survival Guide (2004–07) and Buffalo Bill on NBC with Dabney Coleman.
+After Designing Women ended, he was a series regular as plastic surgeon Sheldon Baylor on Dave's World (CBS) from 1993 to 1997, and had a recurring role as Alastair Wright, the history teacher turned school principal, on Nickelodeon's sitcom, Ned's Declassified School Survival Guide (2004–07) and Buffalo Bill on NBC with Dabney Coleman.

 Other appearances include: The Unit, Jessie, Hannah Montana as a fashion designer, All of Us as Neesee's father, The Drew Carey Show, Static Shock, Caroline in the City, Aaahh!!!
 Real Monsters, Women of the House, In the Heat of the Night, Punky Brewster, What's Happening Now!!, Hill Street Blues, ALF, Melba, The Golden Girls, Cagney & Lacey, Barney Miller, Lou Grant, The White Shadow, The Incredible Hulk, The Secret of NIMH 2: Timmy to the Rescue, and Barnaby Jones.

 In 1996, Taylor hosted his own series on HGTV, The Urban Gardener with Meshach Taylor, and in 1998, he hosted Meshach Taylor's Hidden Caribbean on The Travel Channel.
 He was a regular panelist on the 2000 revival of the television game show To Tell the Truth.
 He co-hosted Living Live! with Florence Henderson on Retirement Living TV in 2008 until the program was revamped as The Florence Henderson Show.

 Taylor had been friends with actor Joe Mantegna since they appeared together in 1969 in the musical Hair.
 Taylor guest-starred in 2012 on Criminal Minds eighth season in the episode "The Fallen", opposite Mantegna as Harrison Scott, Rossi's former Marine sergeant with whom he served in Vietnam.
 In January 2014, he reprised this role in "The Road Home" which aired January 22, 2014, just five months before his death.
 Mantegna led a Criminal Minds tenth season episode "Anonymous", to honor Taylor on January 21, 2015.

 Taylor appeared in such feature films as Mannequin, Mannequin Two: On the Move, and Damien: Omen II.